Jameela Siddiqi: Work

 Siddiqui has produced albums and compilations of Indian classical as well as film and folk music and has written liner notes for the recordings of major artists including Nusrat Fateh Ali Khan, Vilayat Khan, Ravi Shankar, Bismillah Khan, Pandit Jasraj, Shiv Kumar Sharma, Lata Mangeshkar, and Asha Bhonsle.

 Sidiqqi has translated poetry from Sanskrit, Persian, Urdu, old literary Hindi dialects, Gujarati and Punjabi into English and acted as a language consultant for Oxford University Press.
 She has also subtitled a number of Urdu and Hindu films and TV serials as well as acting as commercial translator and voice-over artiste in three languages for international agencies.

 Siddiqi trained in Indian classical dance, (Kathak) at the Academy of Indian Dance in London.
-Having written extensively about Indian music, she later became a University lecturer in the subject.
-She acted as course manager for the B.Mus.(Hons) degree in Indian Classical Music run jointly by Trinity-Laban and Bharatiya Vidya Bhavan in London from 2006-2011, and in 2015 is a consultant for higher education in Indian Music as well as public lecturer on Indian music history and theory.
+Having written extensively about Indian music, she later became a university lecturer in the subject.
+She acted as course manager for the B.Mus.(Hons) degree in Indian Classical Music run jointly by Trinity-Laban and Bharatiya Vidya Bhavan in London from 2006 to 2011, and in 2015 is a consultant for higher education in Indian Music as well as public lecturer on Indian music history and theory.

 She has also acted as an educator and writer for the Darbar Festival of Indian Music.

 Siddiqi writes and speaks about European history, particularly Nazi-Occupied Europe and the activities of the clandestine Special Operations Executive, and its women agents who were dropped behind enemy lines during World War 2.
 Her research also includes the life and work of Inayat Khan,(1882-1927), Europe's first Sufi master and the first Indian classical musician to travel to the West.